oracle/macaron/docs/source/pages/developers_guide/style_guide.rst

 Macaron Style Guide
 ===================

 Macaron makes use of different linters.
-These linters are managed using `pre-commit <https://pre-commit.com/>`_ hooks (see our `.pre-commit-config.yaml <https://github.com/oracle/macaron/blob/main/.pre-commit-config.yaml>`_ file).
+These linters are managed using `pre-commit <https://pre-commit.com/>`_ hooks (see the `.pre-commit-config.yaml <https://github.com/oracle/macaron/blob/main/.pre-commit-config.yaml>`_ file).
 Most styling issues should be caught by pre-commit hooks.
 However, there are some additional styling rules that we follow.

 --------------
 Python Modules